Planning For End-Of-Life Care Is More Crucial Than Ever. Here's How

 Consider the ventilator question

-Even if you have filled out advance directives in the past, now might be a good time to review them to make sure they reflect your current wishes, Bibler notes.
+Even if you have filled out advance directives in the past, now might be a good time to review them to make sure they reflect your current wishes, Bibler says.
 Some people might change their minds about whether they would want to go on a ventilator if they got COVID-19, how long they would want to stay on ventilation without signs of improvement, or if they would feel good about offering their ventilator to another patient who had better odds of surviving should there be an equipment shortage.

 COVID-19 has made the ventilator question particularly urgent.
 Ventilators are machines that can help you breathe if you can't do so on your own, which can happen in severe COVID-19 cases.
-Mechanical ventilation can sometimes be life-saving but is also highly invasive: a tube is inserted in your throat to force air into your lungs.
+Mechanical ventilation can sometimes be lifesaving but is also highly invasive: A tube is inserted in your throat to force air into your lungs.

-Anytime you go on a ventilator, there's a risk you won't improve and will spend your last days or weeks unable to speak, and heavily sedated.
+Anytime you go on a ventilator, there's a risk you won't improve and will spend your last days or weeks unable to speak and heavily sedated.

-Early in the pandemic, it looked like going on a ventilator was a longshot in terms of survival.
+Early in the pandemic, it looked like going on a ventilator was a long shot in terms of survival.
 Studies showed a minority came off the machines alive.
 But more recent evidence has been somewhat more promising.
-For example, a study in The Lancet showed that of 203 critically ill COVID-19 patients who were put on ventilators in New York hospitals, less than half (about 41%) had died a month after follow up.
+For example, a study in The Lancet showed that of 203 critically ill COVID-19 patients who were put on ventilators in New York hospitals, less than half (about 41%) had died a month after follow-up.

-A study conducted in several ICUs in Atlanta, Ga., found that of 165 ventilated patients, 35.7% died, with fewer than 5% still on ventilation at the end of the study.
+A study conducted in several intensive care units in Atlanta found that of 165 ventilated patients, 35.7% died, with fewer than 5% still on ventilation at the end of the study.

 And as more information comes out about COVID-19 treatment, you might decide to opt for different treatment preferences.
 Advance directives can also be revised again after the pandemic.
 "People change their mind about what they want at different times," Bibler says.